The aim of the ethics committee is to create a culture in UK museums that embraces ethical practice so that people working in museums:

 Occasionally, in difficult cases, a substantial investigation needs to be undertaken and individual ethics committee members help with this if they have appropriate experience or expertise.

-For all ethical queries, please contact our policy manager Alistair Brown in the first instance: email@example.com
+For all ethical queries, please contact our collections development lead Sarah Briggs in the first instance: email@example.com.

 Adrian is a partner at Farrer & Co.
 He heads the firm’s Commercial Litigation team and co-chairs its Art Group.